Ciantic/thoughts/2022/learning-activitypub.md

-# Learning Mastodon's ActivityPub API with CURL and JQ
+# Learning Mastodon and ActivityPub API with CURL and JQ

 I pipe all outputs to JQ for better viewing experience